 Budding and veteran artists helped Lundin create a concrete sculpture that started with an armature made from rebar, mesh, foam and recycled materials.
 They then carved and colored it to resemble a wooden feminine figure they lovingly called Genevieve.

 When they were done, sweet Genevieve was adorned with amethysts and flowers, some gilded with gold.
 She’s depicted kneeling on a concrete rug for the enjoyment of passers-by and spa visitors alike for many years to come.

 Trainers: Brian Farnsworth, Cement Colors, and Troy Lemon, Cornerstone Decorative Concrete

 Down the road, past the Wildlife Preserve, Brian Farnsworth and Troy Lemon led a workshop that involved rejuvenating the tennis center floor.
-The job’s particulars were decided weeks before.
+Planners decided the job’s particulars weeks in advance.

 “I’m a firm believer in producing samples beforehand,” Farnsworth says.
 “It makes the process easier once work begins and the end-user gets a finished product that looks like the sample approved.”
 The color, he added, was their choice.

 After ripping out the carpet, participants used a ChemSystems stripper to remove the adhesive left behind before grinding with a Diamatic 555 and 18-grit metal-bond diamonds.
 After the floor was fully prepped, the crew installed ChemSystems Microtopping Interior in a custom-color dubbed Innisbrook Buff.